-It is generally expected that most single students will exit their housing assignment and return home within 24 hours of completing their fall final exams; however, some students may apply to live on campus for all or part of the winter or summer breaks.
+It is generally expected that most single students will exit their housing assignment and return home within 24 hours of completing their final exams; however, some students may apply to live on campus for all or part of the winter or summer breaks.
 For this reason, the University may provide a limited amount of housing.
 Applications and information are available on my.valleyforge.edu.
 Applications are due by the specified deadline.
-Applications received after the deadline will be charged a late application fee and, if approved, prioritized on a first-come, first-serve basis.
+Applications received after the deadline will be charged a late application fee and, if approved, prioritized on a first-come, firstserve basis.

 Winter and Summer Break housing is a privilege; students desiring to stay on campus for the winter or summer break must be in good behavioral, financial, and academic standing with the University, be registered for classes, and have good class and chapel attendance records.
-Priority may be given to students who plan to stay on campus for the longest period of time and who have the highest class standing.
+Priority may be given to students who are employed by the University, plan to stay on campus for the longest period of time and/or who have the highest class standing.
 Students are usually required to relocate to another room or apartment.
-The Dining Commons is closed.
+The Dining Commons is closed during these breaks.